Rulikkk/awesome-power-bi/README.md

 * [Bubble Chart by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381340) ([source](https://github.com/akvelon/pbicv-bubblechart)) — Bubble Chart by Akvelon provides efficient way to visualize your data that has one numeric dimension and one or two categories.
 This chart is simplified version of Scatter chart with tightly packed bubbles - this way you can show more categories in a given space.
 Additionally, Bubble chart allows creating groups of bubbles by providing additional second category field bucket.
 * [Custom Calendar by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381179) — Akvelon’s Custom Calendar for Power BI is the best way to view and display daily data from any source.
 * [Hierarchy Chart by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381333) — This Power BI add-on is perfect for ranking different departments, jobs, and employees who make up an organization.
 It can also be used to show family history and visualize genealogy information.
-If your data can be visualized in a tree structure, the Hierarchy Chart can display it in an easy to read format.
+If your data can be visualized in a tree structure, the Hierarchy Chart can display it in an easy-to-read format.
 * [KPI Chart by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381432) — KPI Chart by Akvelon is a single visualization for illustrating and efficiently analyzing the correlation between two measures and it combines a line chart and a column chart with the same X-axis.
 Column and line charts show representation of the distribution of numerical data.
 Additionally, KPI Chart by Akvelon allows showing static and dynamic background KPI regions that can characterize, for example, the level of success before reaching the target.
 * [Scatter Chart by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA104381703) — Scatter Chart by Akvelon is similar to other two-dimensional chart visuals and allows you to assess your units using multiple measures - X and Y axes coordinates, point size and saturation.
-Additionally it supports rectangle selection - such filtering allows to select multiple points of the scatter within rectangle area.
+Additionally, it supports rectangle selection - such filtering allows to select multiple points of the scatter within rectangle area.
 This feature will help you to filter specific cluster within your data and update your report to show information about that specific data points.
 * [PlotlyJS by Akvelon](https://appsource.microsoft.com/en-us/product/power-bi-visuals/akvelon.plotlyjsvisualbyakvelon?tab=overview) - The Plotly.js integration combines Plotly.js, Chart Studio and Power BI to provide a comprehensive data visualization experience.
 It leverages the capabilities of ploty.js to offer a chart editor, empowering users to create and customize over 40 types of charts.
 This powerful tool enables the creation of various visualizations, ranging from simple Scatter charts to intricate 3D charts, Finance charts, and specialized visuals.
 You may find review of this visual by one of the independent powerBI technology leaders, such as [Kerry Kolosko](#kerry-kolosko) or [Dave Gibbon](#dave-gibbon)

 ### MS Open-Source Visuals